tawesoft/morph/README.md

 an input and returns a different function as a result.

-However, Go is limited in that it can't do this for arbitrary functions of any number of input arguments and any number of return values.
+However, Go is limited in that it can't do this for arbitrary functions of any number of input arguments and any number of return values, without having to create a new function for every combination of input and output counts.

 We can use Morph to create and compose various automatic transformations of functions, thereby increasing our expressive power for functional programming